PKizzle/dns/cmd/atomdns/handlers/global/README.md

 - `ca` lets you select the production or staging ACME CA endpoint, by specifying the URL here.
 The default for the time being is Let's Encrypt staging endpoint: <https://acme-staging-v02.api.letsencrypt.org/directory>.
   The production endpoint for Let's Encrypt is <https://acme-v02.api.letsencrypt.org/directory>.
+  If after the URL the literal text `test` is used, atomdns will not start a seperate web server on port 443, this is to aid in local testing.

 Both `source` and `contact` are mandatory.